Airflow Anti-Slavery and Human Trafficking Statement 2022

 Due Diligence Process

-As part of our initiative to identify and mitigate risk we are developing systems to ensure our supply chain and those who work for us implement our policy.
-In 2020:
+As part of our initiative to identify and mitigate risk, we are developing systems to ensure our supply chain and those who work for us implement our policy.

 Supplier Adherence to our Values

-We have zero tolerance to slavery and human trafficking.
-To ensure all those in our supply chain and contractors comply with our values we require that our zero tolerance approach is communicated to all suppliers, contractors and business partners at the outset of our businessrelationship with them and that it is reinforced as appropriate thereafter.
+We have zero tolerance for slavery and human trafficking.
+To ensure all those in our supply chain and contractors comply with our values we require that our zero-tolerance approach is communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and that it is reinforced as appropriate thereafter.
 We may cease to engage with individuals and organisations working on our behalf if they do not comply with our approach.